ionutbalosin/ecommerce-app/README.md

 A few, optional, TODOs for further enhancements might be:

-- implement a user service (to handle user identities)
-- implement a notification service (to handle all types of notifications)
+- implement a scheduler to reply all unprocessed/failed events
 - implement APIs pagination
 - implement database bulk updates for the remaining APIs
-- minimize the object creation in (DTO/entity) mappers

 ## License